logo

 OBSERVATION DECKS IN NEW YORK CITY

-Edge, The - located in Hudson Yards
+Edge, The - an open-air observation deck located in Hudson Yards near the Vessel

 Top of the Rock - located in Midtown within Rockefeller Center

-Advance reservations are recommended for all observation decks (and they usually sell out).
+Advance reservations are recommended for all observation decks (and they do usually sell out).
 Before visiting, always check their website to see a list of prohibited items.

 If I had to choose just one observation deck, I would choose SUMMIT One Vanderbilt, and I would make a reservation for 60-90 minutes prior to sunset.
 However, all five experiences listed above are worthwhile, although they are all admittedly very pricey.
 I haven't done it yet, but the 'City Climb' at the Edge looks like an awesome, adrenaline-pumping experience.